Lucy Westenra: Historical background

 According to Sally Ledger, Lucy "is at first sight an archetype of Victorian femininity" but later shares characteristics with the then-feminist ideal of the New Woman.

-Leslie Ann Minot pointed out, in a 2017 essay on Lucy Westenra and other 19th century female characters, that if Dracula is an overt portrayal of a sexualized monster then Westenra is problematic since her attacks on children would then equate to "the sweet Lucy sexually molesting toddlers"; Minot sees this as one reason why the character has received less attention than others.
+Leslie Ann Minot pointed out, in a 2017 essay on Lucy Westenra and other 19th century female characters, that if Dracula is an overt portrayal of a sexualized monster then her attacks on children would then equate to "the sweet Lucy sexually molesting toddlers"; Minot sees this as one reason why the character has received less attention than others.
 She historicizes the character (and the novel) by placing it against a backdrop of a number of well-publicized cases of molestation and abuse of children by mother figures, particularly in the context of baby farming, citing the case of Margaret Waters.
 Victorian society had begun to take an interest in the welfare of children, resulting in the Factory and Workshop Act 1891 (54 & 55 Vict. c.
 75) and the foundation of the SPCC, which would become the National Society for the Prevention of Cruelty to Children.

 Stoker was well aware of these developments and was close friends with W. T. Stead, the newspaper editor who supported the SPCC, published lurid accounts of child abuse and was himself jailed for the abduction of a 13-year old girl, which he organized as a demonstration.
 Stoker used newspaper clippings in the novel that are pastiches of the sensationalist writings of Stead and others about child prostitution, in particular Stead's "The Maiden Tribute of Modern Babylon", and he describes the lower-class victims in much the same way.
 Their childish talk leads to "bloofer lady" as a child's way of saying "beautiful lady".
 This "bloofer lady" talks to children and lures them with the promise of riches and games, and after returning, bearing bite marks, they become emaciated and weak and wish to return to the "bloofer lady".
 All this is described in language similar to that of newspaper reports on procuresses seducing children into prostitution.
 Minot also called Lucy "a demonic mother-parody, taking nourishment from children instead of giving it".

 Her surname is derived from the Westenra family of Ireland, descended from Dutch Protestant settlers of the Van Wassenaer family; Derrick Westenra, 5th Baron Rossmore was a notable figure at the time Dracula was written.